 UNCG iSchool = opportunity.
 An opportunity for students to ignite their passion for learning and for high schools to further inspire and motivate their students.
-UNCG iSchool is a collaboration between UNCG and select North Carolina high schools, allowing high school juniors and seniors to earn college credit while still in high school.
+UNCG iSchool is a collaboration between UNCG and select North Carolina high schools, allowing select high school sophomores, juniors, and seniors to earn college credit while still in high school.
 Since 1997, UNCG has partnered with schools throughout the state of North Carolina, helping students prepare for college.

 UNCG iSchool = access.
 Students take select UNCG online college courses during the day at their high school campus, with online instruction provided by UNCG professors (instructors).
 There is no charge to students for taking these college courses.
 Provided students earn a grade of C or better, college credits can be transferred to other regionally accredited institutions.*